Twingate-Community/diy-vpn/README.md

 # DIY VPN - Twingate Exit Network Deployment

-A comprehensive solution for deploying Twingate Exit Networks to create a DIY, globally distributed VPN.
+A comprehensive solution for deploying Twingate Exit Networks to create a DIY, globally-distributed VPN for personal use.

 ## 🚀 Overview

+> **⚠️ Internal Use Only**: This project can only be used for personal or internal use.
+Please do not use this project or Twingate to offer a commercial VPN service.
+Also note that bandwidth usage through Twingate infrastructure is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).

-This repository provides multiple deployment options for creating VPN exit networks with Twingate's zero-trust networking technology:
+This repository provides multiple deployment options for creating VPN Exit Networks with Twingate's zero-trust networking technology:

 - **🧪 Minikube**: Local development and testing environment
 - **🌊 DigitalOcean Droplets**: Small scale deployments
 - **☸️ DigitalOcean Kubernetes**: Enterprise level implementation

-> **⚠️ Important**: To access Exit Networks, you need **Twingate Home** or a higher subscription plan.
+> **⚠️ Important**: To access Exit Networks, you need a plan that includes Exit Networks, such as **Twingate Home** or **Twingate Enterprise**.
 Exit Networks are not available on the free Starter plan.
 [Learn more about Twingate plans](https://www.twingate.com/pricing).

 ## ✨ Key Features

 ✅ **Multi-Platform Support**: Deploy on droplets, Kubernetes clusters, or locally
-✅ **Zero-Trust Security**: No inbound ports open - all access via Twingate
+✅ **Zero-Trust Security**: No inbound ports open - all access is via Twingate
 ✅ **Global Distribution**: Multi-region deployment capabilities

 ## 🏗️ Architecture